tolauwae/phd-thesis/src/foundations/foundations.typ

-#import "../../lib/class.typ": small, note, theorem, proof, example, lemma
+#import "../../lib/class.typ": note, theorem, proof, example, lemma
 #import "../../lib/util.typ": semantics
-#import "../../lib/fonts.typ": sans
+#import "../../lib/fonts.typ": sans, small

 #import "figures/semantics.typ": *

 A central concern of this dissertation is the design of debuggers, and what makes a good debugger.
 To understand and answer this question, there are currently few formal foundations to build upon.
 Any such foundation must answer the fundamental question of what constitutes correctness for debuggers.
-Over the course of writing this dissertation, several correctness criteria for debuggers emerged, the essence of which we distill in this chapter into a general definition of correctness for debuggers.
+Over the course of writing this dissertation, several correctness criteria for our debuggers emerged, the essence of which we distill in this chapter into two fundamental correctness criteria for the operations of manual online debuggers.

 == Semantics of debuggers